kinguniver7/PgpDecryptApp/README.md

 # PgpDecryptApp
+Run the project in the studio and select the file.

+p.s.
 The encrypted file is located in the Files folder (./Keys/Files)